There are many different types of paper, depending on how they are manufactured.

 Unfished

-Is extremely coarse or textured.
+It is extremely coarse or textured.
 When manufactured, cylinders are not used to press the paper flat; they are often not pressed or pressed mechanically, resulting in highly textured and rough surfaces.
-These papers can withstand multiple washes, wet mediums and are typically preferred by pastelists to enhance texture.
+These papers can withstand multiple washes and wet mediums and are typically preferred by pastelists to enhance texture.

 Hotpress vs. Coldpress

 "Hotpress," "Coldpress," or "Rough" are all designations assigned to watercolor paper.
-They are different processes for making paper, and each process produces a different tooth or surface texture.
+They refer to different processes for making paper, each producing a different tooth or surface texture.

 Hotpress

-Is extremely smooth.
-When it is manufactured, heated cylinders press the paper flat, and this causes the paper to mold and flattens, resulting in a smooth surface.
-Hotpress papers are typically preferred by portrait artists, pen & ink artists, detailed watercolor paintings, or anyone looking for control or precision in their mark-making.
+It is extremely smooth.
+When manufactured, heated cylinders press the paper flat, causing it to mold and flatten, resulting in a smooth surface.
+Hotpress papers are typically preferred by portrait artists, pen-and-ink artists, detailed watercolor artists, or anyone looking for control or precision in their mark-making.

 Coldpress

-Is coarse or textured.
-When manufactured, unheated cylinders press the paper flat, resulting in small groves on the surface.
+It is coarse or textured.
+Unheated cylinders press the paper flat when manufactured, resulting in small grooves on the surface.
 Coldpress papers are typically preferred by landscape artists, watercolor artists, pastelists, or anyone looking to exploit the surface texture.

 Types of Paper